 CAN VEGANS GET COMPLETE PROTEINS?

-Vegans can totally get the complete protein requirements needed daily.
+Yes, vegans can get the complete protein requirements needed daily.
 You may have noticed I said complete proteins.
 Let me explain that a little further.

 Just for your info, combining the incomplete proteins at the same meal is not needed.
 As long as you have a variety of plant-based proteins daily, you should have your bases covered as far as your essential amino acids.